-Of the 804 ceramic sherds recovered in Excavation Block B, 11 are rimsherds and 793 are body/neck sherds.
-The body/neck sherds include 159 shell-tempered examples, 631 grit-tempered specimens and three specimens with both grit and shell temper.
-Of the 159 shell-tempered body/neck sherds, 135 are either sherdlets or destroyed and were not further analyzed.
-The shell-tempered neck and body sherds complete enough to be analyzed include 15 with cord-roughened exterior surfaces, four with smoothed over cord-roughened exteriors, and five have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
-The smooth or smoothed over shelltempered sherds include three decorated with tool impressions.
-Of the 631 grit-tempered sherds, 547 are either sherdlets or destroyed.
-Of the grit-tempered body/neck sherds with intact surfaces that are large enough to be analyzed, 64 exhibit cord-roughened surfaces, nine have cord-roughened surfaces that were subsequently smoothed-over, and 11 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
-One of the cord roughened sherds exhibit a cord-wrapped stick impressed decoration, one has an incised decoration, and one has a broad finger trailed decoration.
-Decorated sherds with smooth exterior surfaces include three with cord-wrapped stick impressions and one with a broad finger-trailed decoration.
-The three specimens with both shell and grit temper include two sherdlets and one sherd with a smooth exterior.
+Of the 610 ceramic sherds recovered in Excavation Block H, 12 are rimsherds, two are strap handles, one additional is probably also a strap handle, and 598 are body/neck sherds.
+The strap handles are shell-tempered.
+A minimum of 7 vessels is represented.
+The body/neck sherds include 283 shelltempered examples, 309 grit-tempered specimens and three sherds with both shell and grit temper.
+Of the 283 shell-tempered body/neck sherds, 260 are either sherdlets or destroyed and were not further analyzed.
+The shell-tempered neck and body sherds complete enough to be analyzed include eight with cordroughened exterior surfaces, eight with smoothed over cord-roughened exteriors, 6 have exterior surfaces that are smoothed over to the point that the original surface treatment is obscured, and one sherd has a completely smooth surface.
+None of the shell-tempered neck/body sherds is decorated.
+Of the 309 grittempered sherds, 258 are either sherdlets or destroyed.
+Of the grit-tempered body/neck sherds with intact surfaces that are large enough to be analyzed, 26 exhibit cord-roughened surfaces, 15 have cordroughened surfaces that were subsequently smoothed-over, 6 have exterior surfaces that are smoothed over to the point that the original surface treatment is obscured, and four sherds have smooth exteriors.
+Two of the smooth sherds are decorated with cord-wrapped stick impressions.
+The three sherds with both shell and grit temper include one example with a smoothed over cord-roughened surface, one with a cord impressed decoration on a smoothed over surface, and one with incised decoration on a smoothed over surface.